LivelyKernel/LivelyKernel/README.md

 # Lively Web [![Build Status](https://secure.travis-ci.org/LivelyKernel/LivelyKernel.png?branch=master)](http://travis-ci.org/LivelyKernel/LivelyKernel)

-Lively Web is browser-based runtime and development environment that makes creation of Web applications much more immediate and direct.
-Please see [lively-kernel.org](http://lively-kernel.org/) for more general information about the Lively Web project.
+Lively Web is browser-based runtime and development environment that makes creation of (Web) applications much more immediate and direct.
+All development happens "live", i.e. you change your application and the system while it is running.
+This is not only more fun than tedious compile/test/reload workflows but also much faster.

-For feedback, announcements and discussions, please feel invited to subscribe to our [mailing list](http://lively-kernel.org/list/index.html).
+- See [Dan Ingall's talk from JS Conf '12](http://blip.tv/play/g_MngvTbawI.html?p=1) for a first impression.
+- To get started, dive into the [interactive Lively-101 world](http://lively-web.org/users/robertkrahn/Lively-101.html).
+- To get your own online workspace [follow the "How To" instructions here](http://lively-web.org/welcome.html).

 ## Installation